samdils/liferay-mail-client/README.md

 liferay-mail-client
 ===================

-Mail Client to send mails to Users,Sites,Organisations and User Groups
+Liferay Mail Client to send mails to Users,Sites,Organisations and User Groups